-6. If a CMS instrument is best, extending an existing one is not feasible.197 None of the existing CMS Agreements relates in any way to conservation of the European eel.
+6. If a CMS instrument is best, extending an existing one is not feasible.218 None of the existing CMS Agreements relates in any way to conservation of the European eel.
 Several existing Agreements protect bird species (AEWA, ACAP, Memorandum of Understanding on the Conservation of Migratory Birds of Prey in Africa and Eurasia (Raptors MOU), while others are terrestrial-mammal focused (EUROBATS, West African Elephants MOU).
 Those that involve marine species are focused on specific taxonomic groups (ACCOBAMS, ASCOBANS, IOSEA Turtle MOU, Dugongs MOU, Sharks MOU).
 Aside from the Sharks MOU, no other Agreement addresses fish species or conservation.

 7. Prospects for funding.
-As noted above,198 adequate and predictable financing is a key component driving the success of a CMS Agreement.
-Identifying prospects for funding is also a criterion for evaluating proposals for new CMS Agreements.199 Identifying the prospects for funding is beyond the scope of this paper.
+As noted above,219 adequate and predictable financing is a key component driving the success of a CMS Agreement.
+Identifying prospects for funding is also a criterion for evaluating proposals for new CMS Agreements.220 Identifying the prospects for funding is beyond the scope of this article.
 However, given the value of the European eel as food and bait, and given the dire conservation status of the species, the prospects for funding would seem promising.
 That said, conservation need and funding do not always align.
 CMS, itself, provides good examples.
-Despite the continuing decline of the African elephant in West Africa, the Memorandum of Understanding concerning Conservation Measures for the West African Populations of the African Elephant (Loxodonta africana) remains mostly unfunded.200 With respect to funding a European Eel Agreement, the EU, with 27 of 28 Member States (all but Hungary) included as Range States of the European eel,201 might be a place to start.202
+Despite the continuing decline of the African elephant in West Africa, the Memorandum of Understanding concerning Conservation Measures for the West African Populations of the African Elephant (Loxodonta africana) remains mostly unfunded.221 With respect to funding a European Eel Agreement, the EU, with 27 of 28 Member States (all but Hungary) included as Range States of the European eel,222 might be a place to start.223

-8. Synergies and cost effectiveness.203 A CMS Agreement for European eels that includes actions to protect the Sargasso Sea will have significant synergistic effects with other CMS initiatives.
-As described in the designation of the Sargasso Sea as an Ecologically or Biologically Significant Marine Area (EBSA) under the CBD,204 the Sargasso Sea is home to several species of shark and cetaceans that are the subject of other CMS legal instruments and resolutions, including Sharks MOU205 and the Global Programme of Work for Cetaceans.206 Other species included in the CMS Appendices, including the green turtle (Chelonia mydas), hawksbill turtle (Eretmochelys imbricate), loggerhead turtle (Caretta caretta), and Kemp's ridley turtle (Lepidochelys kempii), all of which are included in both Appendix I and II, use Sargassum as a nursery habitat.207 Adult leatherback sea turtles (Dermochelys coriacea) also use the Sargasso Sea.208
+8. Synergies and cost effectiveness.224 A CMS Agreement for European eels that includes actions to protect the Sargasso Sea will have significant synergistic effects with other CMS initiatives.
+As described in the designation of the Sargasso Sea as an Ecologically or Biologically Significant Marine Area (EBSA) under the CBD,225 the Sargasso Sea is home to several species of shark and cetaceans that are the subject of other CMS legal instruments and resolutions, including Sharks MOU226 and the Global Programme of Work for Cetaceans.227 Other species included in the CMS Appendices, including the green turtle (Chelonia mydas), hawksbill turtle (Eretmochelys imbricate), loggerhead turtle (Caretta caretta), and Kemp's ridley turtle